berketufan000/Remove-Duplicate-Videos-on-YouTube-Playlist/README.md

 # Remove Duplicate Videos on YouTube Playlist

 This Python script identifies and removes duplicate videos from a specified YouTube playlist using the YouTube Data API.
-It ensures that the playlist remains clean and organized by eliminating redundant entries.
+It ensures that the playlist remains clean and organized by eliminating redundant entries from **your own playlist**.

 ---